NormLorenz/react-expenses/APPLICATION.md

 * move to expenses store from posts - DONE
 * [ES6](https://leanpub.com/understandinges6/read#leanpub-auto-better-unicode-support) - DONE
 * [component communication](http://andrewhfarmer.com/component-communication/) - DONE
+* hook into firebase - DONE
+* use taxYear instead of an array - DONE
+* need handlers for both isActive and description - DONE
+* build out properties with firebase - DONE

 ### in-flight
 * convert class to style
 * install surge.sh
-* build out properties with firebase
 * fix false refresh when closing modal form
 * what is the best way to add third party css